nank1ro/codigo-questions/en/javascript/challenges/sum_digits.md

 language: javascript
 exerciseType: 1
 difficulty: 1
-title: Addition
+title: Sum of digits
 ---

 # --description--

-Given two integers `num1` and `num2`, write a program to add these two numbers
+You're given an integer `num`.
+Write a program to calculate the sum of all the digits of `num`

 # --instructions--

-Write a function that returns the sum of two numbers
+Return the sum of digits of `num`

 # --before-seed--